ericbuckley/django-simple-honeypot/README.rst

 Installation
 ============

 #.
-Export django-simple-honeypot and place it into a folder within your project,
-    you can label the folder whatever you'd like, as you will need to use that name to import the Honeypot field.
+Export django-simple-honeypot and place it into a folder within your project, you can label the folder whatever you'd like, as you will need to use that name to import the Honeypot field.

 #.
-Alternatvly you can use the git to put the app right into your project
-    (if your project is already using git, you'll have to use the submodule command)
+Alternatively you can use the git to put the app right into your project (if your project is already using git, you'll have to use the submodule command)

     ``git clone git@github.com:ericbuckley/django-simple-honeypot.git honeypot``

 #.
 In your forms.py file import the Honeypot field

     ``from honeypot.fields import Honeypot``